 As always, there are loose ends dangling.
 People to eliminate.
 Politicians to be groomed and/or derailed.
 Reporters to squelch.
 Clearly, Underwood isn't done yet, not by a longshot.
 There's too much work to be done, too much dirt to dig into, too many secrets—and potentially bodies—to bury.
 And we wonder if the effort might become too much ... even for his cold, dark heart.

 House of Cards is a reimagining of a 1990 BBC miniseries (which was based on a novel by Michael Dobbs).
 But little of that British beginning remains here.
 Delving deeply into the imagined muck of the Beltway, following Underwood's Machiavellian moves with a sort of detached relish, this series feels inherently American.
 Not in a Mr. Smith Goes to Washington way, but rather in a democratic-underbelly-we-hope-isn't-real-but-fear-might-be way.

 Fronted and launched (but not consistently directed) by David Fincher (the Oscar-nominated director of Gone Girl and The Girl With the Dragon Tattoo), this political drama has an A-list cast and a glamorous sheen of prestige.
 "I felt for the past 10 years that the best writing that was happening for actors was happening in television," Fincher told hitfix.com.
 "And so I had been looking to do something that was longer form."
 Netflix outbid cable channels like HBO and AMC to land the program, believing it was the perfect beginning in its effort to build its own brand of Emmy-worthy "television."

-But while the writing is sharp and the acting supersedes the writing, the series falls far short of must-see TV.
+But while the writing is sharp and the acting keen, the series falls far short of must-see TV.
 Indeed, the MA-rated show makes for some seriously uncomfortable viewing.